aritro98/AI-Lab-Experiments/README.md

 # Artificial Intelligence Lab Experiments

 This repository contains all lab assignments from our 3rd-year **Artificial Intelligence** course.
-Each `Assignment_##.ipynb` notebook steps through a classic AI problem combining theory, code, and results to build your understanding of intelligent algorithms.
+Each notebook steps through a classic AI problem combining theory, code, and results to build your understanding of intelligent algorithms.

 ## Topics Covered
 - **Fundamental Programming**: List Manipulation and Basic Algorithms (Max-Value Search)